Trailer Impact: ‘Bohemian Rhapsody’ Posts Highest Recall; ‘Fantastic Beasts: The Crimes of Grindelwald’ Sparks Most Interest in a Cinema View - BoxOffice Pro

 Friday, November 2

-- The film spends its second nonconsecutive week in the top three on the metric, now at #3 after previously reaching #2 for a week about a month and a half ago.
+- The film spends its third nonconsecutive week in the top three on the “cinema interest” metric, staying at #3 as it was last week.
+It previously reached #2 for a week about a month and a half ago.

 Trailer Impact is a service provided by Boxoffice Media parent company Webedia Movies Pro.
 To subscribe to the full service, which includes exclusive data about the top 25 trailers of the week, click here.